 5 – Photo backup and storage

 It’s nice to not worry about backing up photos or storage space.
 With Prime Photo, your photos will automatically be backed up to the cloud and you have unlimited storage space.
 I take a lot of pictures because to me they are the best souvenirs and the best way to document your travels.
+It’s nice that I don’t have to backup photos while traveling since the app does that for me.
 I had no idea about the Prime Photo feature until my friend, Melissa, was showing me her wedding photos.

 There is an app you can download for your computer and/or mobile device.
 The app on your phone automatically copies the photos you take.
 For the desktop version, it will copy photos that you put into a specific folder.
 I actually use both.
 That way, I can easily access photos taken on my phone on my computer so I can edit them.
 I can also delete the photos from my phone, so I don’t need to pay for additional iCloud space.